Applicants are advised to apply early, to submit all materials as requested, and to resolve promptly any problems or questions that may arise.

 b) Minimum DAT scores of 17 in the Total Science and Academic Average sections.

-Upon receipt of the Secondary Application and a nonrefundable $80 application fee for US citizens and permanent residents ($100 for international students including Canadian citizens), you are considered an official UCSF dental school applicant, and your application will then enter our review process to determine if you will be invited for an interview.
+Upon receipt of the Supplemental Application and a nonrefundable $80 application fee for US citizens and permanent residents ($100 for international students including Canadian citizens), you are considered an official UCSF dental school applicant, and your application will then enter our review process to determine if you will be invited for an interview.

-The school strongly encourages applicants to submit their applications as early as possible so that they may complete and return the Secondary Application as early as possible.
+The school strongly encourages applicants to submit their applications as early as possible so that they may complete and return the Supplemental Application as early as possible.
 No review of your application can be conducted until all materials have been received.

 Please do not contact the school to inquire about the status of your application.
 Due to the large number of applications received, we are unable to respond to these inquiries.
 Applicants may check the status of their application on the AADSAS website.